Quantum computational chemistry: Classical computational chemistry

-The Slater determinant generated from a HF calculation is typically taken as the reference state for post-HF methods, such as configuration interaction and coupled cluster, which seek to capture some of the electron correlation energy by including additional determinants, describing excitations above the HF state.
-In these excitations, the electrons are excited into the virtual orbitals described above.
-However, in practice the form of the virtual orbitals is found by performing correlated calculations on atomic systems, rather than uncorrelated HF calculations on molecular systems~\cite{helgaker2014molecular}.
+The Slater determinant generated from a HF calculation is typically taken as the reference state for post-HF methods, such as configuration interaction and coupled cluster, which seek to capture some of the dynamic correlation energy by including additional determinants, describing excitations above the HF state.
+Although we will discuss orbital basis sets in more detail in Sec.~\ref{Subsec:basis}, we note here that the HF orbitals are not suitable for describing the virtual orbitals that electrons are excited into.
+This is because the HF method only optimises the occupied orbitals in the single Slater determinant wavefunction.
+In order to obtain suitable virtual orbitals, we can instead perform correlated calculations on individual atoms.
+The details of how to perform these correlated atomic calculations are beyond the scope of this review, and are not relevant for quantum computing applications.
+We refer the interested reader to Section 8.3 of the textbook by \textcite{helgaker2014molecular} for additional details.
+The importance of each of the virtual atomic orbitals is determined by their contribution to either the electron density (atomic natural orbitals) or the atomic correlation energy (correlation-consistent basis sets).
+These two metrics are closely related, and while either can be used, the latter produces more compact basis sets, and hence is used more frequently in practice~\cite{helgaker2014molecular}.
+We will discuss the use of correlation consistent basis sets further in Sec.~\ref{Subsubsec:correlatedbasissets}.